asalazar76/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 # CodeBook

-This CodeBook indicates all the variables and summaries calculated, along with units, and any other relevant information in order to get and clean our data.
+The following CodeBook indicates all the variables and summaries calculated, along with units, and any other relevant information in order to get and clean our data.

 ## Data Source